 Most importantly ENJOY and congratulate yourself for doing something new and something that is so good for you!

 Written by Sarah Williams.
 Sarah is a Qualified Yoga Teacher based in London with an online presence on Instagram and Facebook.
-She also blogs about yoga and health & well being topics on her website.
-Sarah’s focus is Vinyasa Flow, Hatha and Ashtanga styles of yoga and she completed part of her training in India. https://sarahlucyyoga.wixsite.com/yoga, @sarahlucyyoga
+She also blogs about yoga and health & well-being topics on her website.
+Sarah’s focus is Vinyasa Flow, Hatha and Ashtanga styles of yoga and she completed part of her yoga teacher training in India. https://sarahlucyyoga.wixsite.com/yoga, @sarahlucyyoga